basememara/SwiftyPress/README.md

 ## Usage

-The best way to experience using this framework is to see a [full working example](https://github.com/basememara/BasemEmaraBlogIOS) consuming `SwiftyPress`.
+The best way to experience this framework is examining a [full working example](https://github.com/basememara/BasemEmaraBlogIOS) consuming `SwiftyPress`.

 ## Installation